-We thought this a great basic overview (face sheet) of Asperger Syndrome by the staff at the Asperger/Autism Network.
+We thought this a great basic overview (reference sheet) of Asperger Syndrome compiled by the staff at the Asperger/Autism Network.
 Nice to share if you or someone you know suspects autism.

 About Asperger Syndrome: